 - If the Favorite has loaded more than one screen, open the screen from which you want to generate the report.
-Different screens can generate different reports. - Move the session scroll bar to the far right.
-This ensures that the report screen displays statistics for the full session. - Click the Session Report icon in the tool bar and select Generate Text Report.
+Different screens can generate different reports. - 2.
+Move the session scroll bar to the far right.
+This ensures that the report screen displays statistics for the full session. - 3.
+Click the Session Report icon

+Generate Text Report